tarantool/docker/README.md

 ```

 This will start an instance of Tarantool and expose it on
 port 3301.
-Note, that by default there is no password protection,
+Note that by default there is no password protection,
 so don't expose this instance to the outside world.

-In this case, when there is no lua code provided, the entry point
+In this case, as there is no Lua code provided, the entrypoint
-script initializes database using a sane set of defaults.
+script initializes the database using a reasonable set of defaults.
 Some of them
-can be tuned with environment variables (see below).
+can be tweaked with environment variables (see below).

 ### Start a secure Tarantool instance